isomerpages/ura-lkywcp/index.md

     - infopic:
         title: A global community of excellence
         subtitle:
-        description: Over the past 14 years and six cycles, the World City Prize has recognised
+        description: Over a decade and six cycles, the Prize has seen enthusiastic participation from diverse cities at various developmental stages.
+The six Laureates and 18 Special Mentions showcase transformative stories.
+These six Laureate cities highlight reinvention, progress-preservation balance, violence-to-innovation transformation, improved governance, and environmental stewardship for the highest quality of life.
         button: Read the case study
         url: /resources/case-studies/antwerp-scheldt-quays/
         image: /images/features/2023/droogdokkenpark.jpg/